Fire Science

 Semester Hours 3

-This course is designed for the student already certified at the Hazardous Materials Awareness and Operational level, this course develops the skills already learned and provides in-depth training in the mitigation of hazardous materials incidents.
-Through both classroom and practical training the student becomes familiar with health and safety issues, incident management, hazard and risk analysis, personal protective clothing, and decontamination.
+This course is designed for students already certified in hazardous materials awareness and operational level.
+It develops the skills they have already learned and provides in-depth training in mitigating hazardous materials incidents.
+The student becomes familiar with health and safety issues, incident management, hazard and risk analysis, personal protective clothing, and decontamination through classroom and practical training.

 FSC 270: Fire Protection Systems